MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

     npm install -g @microsoft/teamsfx-cli
     ```

-1. To sideload your app in Teams, use the following command by replacing *<path\to\appPackage.zip>* with the path to your app package:
+1. To sideload your app in Teams, use the following command:

     ```bash
     teamsfx m365 sideloading --file-path <path\to\appPackage.zip>
     ```

-After your meeting app is sideloaded to Teams, it's available for use in both Teams and Outlook.
-It might take several minutes and a restart of the Outlook for Windows desktop client for your app to appear in the **Apps** menu.
+After your meeting app is sideloaded to Teams, it's available in both Teams and Outlook.
+It might take several minutes and a restart of the Outlook for Windows desktop for your app to display in the **Apps** menu.

 ## Preview your meeting app in Outlook